molomby/mol-backup-manager/README.md

 ### Linux

-On Linux `cron` is the weapon of choice.
+On Linux, `cron` is the weapon of choice.
 If you haven't already, add a line to your crontab, or `root`s if you'd rather.

 In my case it looks like this:

-	...[docs incomplete]
+	# Run the backup process every hour

-:(
+	0 * * * * python /home/ubuntu/mol-backup-manager/run.py auto